kiambogo/scrava/README.md

 ##Scrava

-An asynchronous, non-blocking  Scala client for the Strava API built upon Play's WS library.
+A Scala client for the Strava API built upon ScalaJ-HTTP library and Lift JSON.

 [![Build Status](https://travis-ci.org/kiambogo/Scrava.svg?branch=master)](https://travis-ci.org/kiambogo/Scrava)

 ###Using the getAll higher order function
 The Strava API offers the ability to page through result sets when the corresponding result to a request has many results.
 Scrava offers the ability to fetch all and merge into a single List.
 To do this, call upon the `getAll()` higher order function, passing into it the function you wish to invoke.
 You can pass in other required parameters as needed.

-For example, if you want t retrieve all the activities of the current athlete
+For example, if you want to retrieve all the activities of the current athlete
 ```scala
 import scrava.controllers._
 import scrava.models._